 schtasks /delete /tn "Microsoft\Windows\WindowsBackup\Windows Backup Monitor" /f

-Once you complete the steps, the “Back up or restore your files” page will reset to its default settings removing any previously configured backup settings allowing to set up a brand new schedule or leave the feature disabled.
+Once you complete the steps, the “Back up or restore your files” page will rollback to its default settings removing any previously configuration allowing to set up a new schedule or leave the feature disabled.